 \subsection{Three variants of NGMKL}

-We use three variants of NGMKL named "NGMKL", "NGMKL2", and "NGMKL3" regarding the methods used for selecting the input kernels from the base kernels.
-There are 17 base kernels in all the models including NGMKLs and the baselines: three polynomial kernels\footnote{$k(x,y)=(x^Ty)^d$} of degree 1, 2, and 3 as well as 14 Gaussian kernels\footnote{$k(x,y)=e^{\frac{-1}{2\sigma^2}\Vert x-y\Vert _2 ^2}$} with kernel widths $\sigma = 2^{-6},...,2^7$.
-The three variant of NGMKL are as follows: \begin{itemize} \item NGMKL1: In this model, all the 17 base kernels are used as the input kernels. \item "NGMKL2": In this model, $L_1$-MKL \cite{sonnenburg2006general} is used for selecting the input kernels from the base kernels. $L_1$-MKL produces sparse weights for combining the base kernels by penalizing the $L_1$ norm of the weights. \item "NGMKL3": MKBoost-D1 \cite{xia2012mkboost} is used for selecting the input kernels among the 17 base kernels.
-MKBoost-D1, in each trial of the boosting method, selects the kernel with the minimum error and add it to the set of selected kernels.
+We use three variants of NGMKL named ``NGMKL1'', ``NGMKL2'', and ``NGMKL3'' regarding the methods used for selecting the input kernels from the base kernels.
+There are 17 base kernels in all the models, including NGMKLs and the baselines: three polynomial kernels ($k(\textrm{x},\textrm{y})=(\textrm{x}^T\textrm{y})^d$) of degrees 1, 2, and 3 as well as 14 Gaussian kernels ($k(\textrm{x},\textrm{y})=e^{\frac{-1}{2\sigma^2}\Vert \textrm{x}-\textrm{y}\Vert _2 ^2}$) with kernel widths $\sigma = 2^{-6},...,2^7$.
+The three variants of NGMKL are as follows: \begin{itemize} \item NGMKL1: All 17 base kernels are used as the input kernels in this model. \item NGMKL2: In this model, $\ell_1$-MKL \citep{sonnenburg2006general} is used for selecting the input kernels from the base kernels. $\ell_1$-MKL produces sparse weights for combining the base kernels by penalizing the $\ell_1$ norm of the weights. \item NGMKL3: MKBoost-D1 \citep{xia2012mkboost} is used for selecting the input kernels among the 17 base kernels.
+MKBoost-D1, in each trial of the boosting method, selects the kernel with the minimum error and adds it to the set of selected kernels.
 The selection is with replacement. \end{itemize}